Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

       ![](media/5-powerbi-result.png)

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

+   - If you receive a success message, you can proceed to the next task.
-   - If validation fails, carefully review the error message and retry the step, ensuring you follow the instructions in the lab guide.
+   - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 <validation step="9f380df5-9a68-4cd5-a531-2fe10839b9ad" />